-- by designating AASLH as beneficiary of your will or trust;
+- naming AASLH as beneficiary of your will or trust;

-- by designating AASLH as a beneficiary of a life insurance policy;
+- designating AASLH as a beneficiary of a life insurance policy;

-- through the gift of a pension, IRA or other retirement plan proceeds;
+- gifting a pension, IRA or other retirement plan proceeds;

-- through the gift of securities and real estate.
+- providing a gift of securities or real estate.

 By including AASLH as a beneficiary in your will or living trust, you can leave a meaningful legacy of helping the history field to thrive.
 Estate planning contributions are deposited into AASLH’s Endowment Fund unless otherwise stated by the donor.
 If you are interested in speaking with someone at AASLH about estate planning for AASLH, please contact John Dichtl, President & CEO or call 615-320-3203.
 While estate planning is a personal affair, we would like the opportunity to thank you personally and acknowledge you as part of the AASLH Legacy Society.
 Please let us know of your intention to include AASLH in your will or trust, or ask your attorney to contact us at the number above, or at [email protected], or at AASLH, 2021 21st Ave S, Suite 320, Nashville TN 37212.